kanavguleria-svg/Django_blog_site/README.md

 Note. for using this project
-1.you can delete pycache and migrations file and use following commands a.python manage.py migrate b.python manage.py makemigrations c.python manage.py runserver
+1.you can delete pycache and migrations file and use following commands 1.python manage.py migrate
+   2.python manage.py makemigrations
+   3.python manage.py runserver

 and for creating superuser before login
 1. python manage.py createsuperuser